akiljames83/Leetcode/README.md

 }();
 ```

+## Unordered Map vs Map
+- The main difference between these data structures is that map keeps the items in order, which can be beneficial if needed.
+- Unordered Map takes up more memory generally as it stores a much larger array.
+- However, it appears that unordered map is much more efficient for a pure look up table.

 ## Input and Output in C++
 - Make use of cstdio library to use c features for printing to screen.
 - The stdio.h library can also be used, but this can polute the global namespace.